“The best way to kill a snake is to set a lethal trap.” — Barber Coleman, Into the Outback, a Survival Guide for the Adventurous

 To the sound of loud explosions, N was reminded of a dream he’d had many years ago which until that moment he had forgotten.
 Was he that same intruder perhaps, gasping, panting, retching?

-Local bureaucrats tried to make sure that everybody in the vicinity upheld the codes and customs of the logoic entities.
+Local bureaucrats tried to ensure everyone in the vicinity upheld the codes and customs of the logoic entities.
 If you were not doing their bidding by making sacrifices and offerings at the appointed hours, then you were probably a criminal.

 It was during time N became subject to or aware of it.
 Duration demanded sequence when all was said and done.
-The durational aspect of time was less a rule than a formality and less an idea than faith, but it could be taken for granted that true believers would be played by such arbitrary rules.
+The durational aspect of time was less a rule than a formality and less an idea than faith.

 Giving data value blocked it, which was its curse and saving Grace.
 No commentary necessary.
 No-one was subject to diagrams.